tgen/jetstream/docs/projects.md

 ## Project environment variables

-When running with a project, the following environmnet variable will be
+When running workflows with a project, the following environmnet variable will be
 exported:

 - `JS_PROJECT_PATH`: The path to the current project

+## Project progress

+When running workflows with a project, progress will be saved automatically in `<project root>/jetstream/workflow.pickle`.
+When running new pipelines or templates in the project, the tasks are compared against the existing record and only executed if they are:

+  - new tasks that were are not found in the project workflow file
+  - are already in the workflow file, but have a 'failed' status
+  - are already in the workflow file, but have changed (different [identity](tasks.md#identity))

+ Note that the task name is used to make these comparisons.
+If a task name changes during updates to a template, it will be considered a new task.